-Where dedicated surveys are available for specific nature-based outdoor activities (such as horse riding), we used the trip and equipment expenditure figures from those studies and grossed them up.
+Where dedicated surveys are available for specific naturebased outdoor activities, we used the trip and equipment expenditure figures from those studies and grossed them up.
 Those reports also usually include expenditure estimates for day and overnight activities.

-For walking, cycling, running and swimming, we used visitor survey data obtained from the Department of Biodiversity, Conservation and Attractions - Parks and Wildlife Service.
-This survey data tracks visitor activities for all metropolitan and national parks operated by the department.
-We also used experience in other jurisdictions to apportion trip types and activities.
+For walking, cycling, running and swimming, we used visitor survey data.
+We also used analysis of National Parks and Wildlife Service (NPWS) data to apportion trip types and activities.